AOYW/behavioral_research/pilot_survey/README.md

 `${e://Field/surveyResponse}` = a stringified array to keep all the responses during loop

+`${e://Field/progressStatement}` = a string acting as boolean for deciding when to show progress statement

 **Loop and Merge Field**

 `${lm://Field/1}` = earlier date